darkoodic/PTB-Dots/PTB-Dots Kids/README.md

 ## Quick Overview
 To run the script as an experiment, you need to adjust the config.txt file, including:

   * `debug` ("on" or "off"): the debug mode runs the program in windowed mode (so you can read the console errors).
 It is recommended you run this mode the first time you try out the script.
   * `pracSN` (default: 999): the subject number used for your "practice" runs that significantly shortens the experiment.
   *  `isi` in miliseconds (default: 1200): the number of ms that the dots will stay on the screen.
 This value will strongly depend on age, but in general 800 - 1200 ms will be fine for kids 3 - 10.
   * `numberArray` array (default: [30,10;10,30;20,10;10,20;18,12;12,18;24,20;20,24]): the list of numbers/ratios that will be presented, separated by semicolons.
 For example [20,10;10,20] means that the participant will always see either 20 yellow and 10 blue or 10 yellow and 20 blue dots. *Make sure that there are no spaces between the commas or semicolons when you type in these values, as this will cause the line to not be read in properly*.
   * `allowedVariability` in percent (default 40): the maximum percent that one dot can be different from the default size.
 Higher variability means more heterogenous sizes between the dots.
 In general, 20 - 50% is a good number.
   * `defaultSizePercentScreen` in percent (default: 1.5): the default cumulative size of the dots in each set (percent of total used screen size is used to make the size scalable with different drawRect options).
 Typically this will range from 0.5 - 3.0, depending on the total number of dots.
-  * `trialsPerBin' (default: 2): the number of fully balanced trials that will happen in the experiment.
+  * `trialsPerBin` (default: 2): the number of fully balanced trials that will happen in the experiment.
 For example, if you have the default 6 ratios x 2 area congruency = 12 bins * 2 trialsPerBin = 24 trials total.
   * `color1rgb` and `color2rgb` in RGB values (defaults: [255,255,0] amd [0,0,255]: the colours for the two sets of dots.
   * `key1` and `key2` in char (default: 'f' and 'j'): keys used for answering in your task. *We do not recommend allowing kids younger than 8 to press their own keys*.
 Instead, they can tap the screen or vocalize the response.
   * `character1` and `character2` (default: "spongebob" and "smurf"): the PNG files of the two kid-friendly characters associated with each set of dots.
 The script also provides 'bigbird' and 'grover'.
 You can feel free to use your own so long as they are transparent background PNG files.